GeorgeFreedomTech/Python-Foundations-Course/README.md

 ## 🚀 Welcome to Your Python Expedition!

-This repository hosts **"Python Foundations: From Core Concepts to Strategic Application"** – a comprehensive introductory course presented in a series of Jupyter Notebooks (Lessons 0-9).
-These materials have been meticulously crafted to guide you on your journey into the world of programming.
+This repository hosts **"Python Foundations: From Core Concepts to Strategic Application"** – a comprehensive introductory course presented in a series of Jupyter Notebooks.
+These materials have been crafted to guide you on your journey into the world of programming.

 This course is designed for beginners, career-changers, and anyone looking to build a solid understanding of Python from the ground up.
 We'll navigate from the absolute basics through core programming principles, empowering you to start your coding adventure with confidence.